cadot-info/testTools/README.md

 getLinks(start url, int levels, array of $options, array of $links)

--2points => refuse the links before : ,for example with mailto,javascript,..
+     * - 2points => refuse the links before : ,for example with mailto,javascript,..
--point => refuse the links before . ,for example https://github.
+     * - point => refuse the links before . ,for example https://github.
--class => refuse the links with this classes, example: bigpicture button ...
+     * - class => refuse the links with this classes, example: bigpicture button ...
--link => refuse this links for example https:github.com, www.google.com ...
+     * - link => refuse this links for example https:github.com, www.google.com ...
+     * - begin => refuse link start for example /profiler, /profiler/123
--begin => refuse link start for example /profiler, http://google -pass => if true, if a link is refused, the code seek in this link for recursivity
+     * - finish => refuse link finish for example /deleted, http://google.fr/deleted
+     * - pass => if true, if a link is refused, the code seek in this link for recursivity

 ```php
 use function CadotInfo\getLinks;